 When it comes to losing weight, working out is only half the battle.
 It’s often not enough to just exercise regularly — people looking to lose weight also need to be mindful about what (and when) they eat.

-But what exactly is a metabolic confusion diet?
+What exactly is a metabolic confusion diet?
 Does metabolic confusion work?
 And most importantly, is following a metabolic confusion diet safe?

 Metabolic confusion, commonly known as calorie shifting, is the practice of alternating your calorie intake between higher and lower amounts to “confuse” your metabolism.